 Consider Using Movement over Medicine as a Primary Treatment for Many Health Conditions

 So many people suffer daily with chronic pain, immobility and countless different health conditions.
 They desperately seek out doctor after doctor, specialist after specialist, in hopes of finding the “magic” treatment.
-Unfortunately, they continue to suffer, or even worse, develop more conditions as a result of the so called “treatments” that they have been prescribed.
+Unfortunately, they continue to suffer, or even worse, develop more conditions because of the so-called “treatments” that they have been prescribed.

-I’ve seen so many people over the years who have believed that just getting a gym membership and going in a few days a week will be enough.
+I have seen so many people over the years who have believed that just getting a gym membership and going in a few days a week will be enough.
 In reality, they end up going in now and then (or not at all) and when they do, they completely waste their time “experimenting” on every machine they see in the gym.
-No plan, no focus, no idea of what they’re doing.
+No plan, no focus, and no idea of what they are doing.
 Can you guess what kind of results they get?
 If guessed NONE then you guessed correct.
-Now you don’t need to hire a super high level strength and conditioning coach to get results.
+Now you do not need to hire a super high-level strength and conditioning coach to get results.
 Start with a basic experienced personal trainer who has worked with many clients at your level.

 Hiring a good trainer will help teach you how to do the movements properly, create a plan for you and make you accountable for showing up!
 Once you get going with the basics, the overall goal in my professional opinion will be to increase your strength and mobility as much as possible.
 Increased strength has been shown to improve and prolong the quality of life.
 The stronger you are the more balance, coordination and confidence you will have and you cannot put a price tag on that.
 And of course, increasing your cardiovascular health is important as well so don’t skip out on that heart raising fun stuff – but there’s no need to be doing any crazy, excessive intensity style workouts to get great results.